sammi-turner/Dotfiles/README.md

 # Dotfiles

-Simple set-ups for bash, neovim, ranger and termite.
+Simple set-ups for bash, vim, ranger and termite.

 For Gedit, I use created the Snazzy Amber theme which I derived from the Base 16 Gruvbox Dark theme created by Gordon Chiam.